 University Outdoor/Caving Clubs – A potential winner

 The Uni Clubs generally have a bad reputation with some people in Buchan due to several alleged incidents over the past decade.
-Nothing has been proven or admitted though so I won’t say any more on that, and it’s all water under a bridge anyway.
+Nothing has been proven or admitted, though so I won’t say any more on that, and it’s all water under a bridge anyway.
 The uni clubs also always camp in the reserve, or stay in other accommodation such as Limestone Lodge instead of going to Homeleigh, but still use the intentions board at Homeleigh – that is for everyone.

 Give it a shot!

 Give it a shot!
 I can pretty much guarantee a day to remember, and it might just change your life!
-The caves that the commercial vendors go to (being Labertouche and Brit Creek) are just the very tip of the iceberg.
-They are granite and as such have no decoration (apart from glow worms) but if you find yourself loving it, make it a priority to contact your local club asap and tee up a trip to a limestone caving area!!
+The caves that the commercial vendors go to (being Labertouche and Britannia Creek) are just the very tip of the iceberg.
+They are granite and as such have no decoration (apart from glow worms) but if you find yourself loving it, make it a priority to contact your local club asap and tee up a trip to a limestone caving area.